sayoun/wand/README.rst

-Wandex
+wandex
 ======

-Wandex is a fork of Wand_ project, with added MagickWand API methods, like blur, sharpen and resample.
+wandex is a fork of Wand_ project, with added MagickWand API methods, like blur, sharpen and resample.

 Beware that this code is not tested, so use it at your own risks.